utkarshsaboo45/LegalNER/milestone_4/interface_documentation.md

 ### 1.1 backend.py

 - This file implements the interface's functionality, using FastAPI that responds to HTTP "GET" requests from a browser.
-The code is broken down into functions with proper documentation.
+The code is broken down into functions with proper documentation

 - Here are few of the main functions that we have worked on :

-    -  `read_corpus()` - Given a path, open a json file and return a list of dictionaries.
+    -  `read_corpus()` - Given a path, open a json file and return a list of dictionaries
-    -  `normalize_entity_text()` - Normalizes a piece of text by removing everything apart from alphanumeric and lowercases it.
+    -  `normalize_entity_text()` - Normalizes a piece of text by removing everything apart from alphanumeric and lowercases it
     -  `get_document_text()` - Fetches some text of the matched document with words around the start and end of the span
     -  `find_matching_documents()` - Display a table of documents in which a particular keyword, matching a particular entity type occurs